jxjo/AirfoilEditor/README.md

 ### Windows Easy Setup

-A ready-build Windows App including Worker for polar generation and Xoptfoil2 for airfoil optimization is available in the [releases section on GitHub](https://github.com/jxjo/AirfoilEditor/releases).
+A Windows Installer including Worker for polar generation and Xoptfoil2 for airfoil optimization is available in the [releases section on GitHub](https://github.com/jxjo/AirfoilEditor/releases).

-Download the .zip file and extract the file in your preferred directory.
-For the first trials it's convenient to extract the .zip file on your Windows Desktop.

-A double click on 'AirfoilEditor.exe' will start the app.

-By assigning the file extension '.dat' to 'AirfoilEditor.exe', a double click on an airfoil file will open the app and show the airfoil.
+Download and run the setup program.
+During installation, you may define whether the file extension .dat (and .bez for Bezier based airfoils) shall be assigned to the AirfoilEditor.

+When running the downloaded setup file, Windows SmartScreen may display a warning: "Windows protected your PC" with "Unknown publisher". **This is normal** for open-source software distributed without a code signing certificate.

+To install in this case:
+1. Click "More info"
+2. Click "Run anyway"

 ### Windows Setup using Python